danielstahl/suddenly-everything-has-changed/README.md

 suddenly-everything-has-changed
 ===============================

-Source for Suddenly everything has changed.
+This directory contains the source code for the piece "Suddenly everything has changed".
+One can here it at "http://soundcloud.com/danielstahl/suddenly-everything-has/".